franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Rework ChatConsumer because Contact object does not have 'archived' field anymore.
+- Check if all the views return the desired data (chats related views.)
 - (Chat Form) If a User deleted a chat, and want to create 'the same chat' again, remove the chat from the deleted chats list from the said User.
 - Rework chat form to only check for Chats and not groups when checking if a Chat is already created.
+  - Rework the API or implement complex logic before the use of the said API.
 - Check which bugs still happening.
 - Rework chat archiving logic:
   - To check if a User has archived the Chat, use inverse relationship access.